Future changes to bin collections

 Will I be able to recycle plastic film and bags?

-The facility to recycle plastic film and plastic bags at home will be introduced a year later in 2027.
+The facility to recycle soft plastics (such as film and bags) at home will be introduced by April 2027.

 Where can I find more information?